microsoft/multiview-human-pose-estimation-pytorch/INSTALL.md

             |-- s_01_act_02_subact_01_ca_01
             |-- s_01_act_02_subact_01_ca_02
 ```

-The images should be downloaded from H36M website following (https://github.com/anibali/h36m-fetch).

 If you zip the image files into a single zip file, you should organize the data like this:
 ```